ulrik-vj/portfolio/content/posts/automate_nodeexporter_updates.md

       vars:
         ansible_become_pass: "{{ ansible_password }}"
       script: scripts/update-nodeexporter.sh
-      when: inventory_hostname not in excluded_ips  # Exclude hosts from the list
+      when: inventory_hostname not in excluded_ips  # Exclude hosts from the lists
-      register: shell_result

     - name: Output the result of the script
       debug: